stellaservice/glue_ops/README.md

     merge:
       method: 'squash'  # [default] Can be one of: merge, squash, rebase
       pollPrTimeout: 600 # [default] (in seconds)
+      hooks: [] # Arbitrary shell command hooks to be run post merge
 ```

 ## Authentication